Introducing a New Dog to Your Home

 You also want to take note of how compatible the two dogs will be.
 You may notice some sibling rivalry, jealousy, and bad habits.

-One of the biggest factors when deciding if to become a two-dog household is determining whether or not Dog #1 is ready for the addition.
-Just because you are ready for another companion, doesn’t mean that your dog is.
 If your pup at home is not the most dog-friendly, it’s best to test the waters before committing to a second dog.
-You could ask other dog parents you know to meet you in an outside area with their pups to see how your dog does.
-If your attempts don’t go as planned, try investing some time in behavioral training.
+You could ask other dog parents you know to meet you in an outside area with their pups on leash to see how your dog does.
+If your attempts don’t go as planned, invest some time in behavioral training.

 Choosing The Right Dog